 Who is at risk of aortic thromboembolism?

-Cardiogenic arterial thromboembolus manifests mostly in cats with advanced heart disease and is rarely seen in dogs.
-Athough certain breeds like Ragdoll, Abyssinian, Persian, Maine, and Coon are more prone to the disease; saddle thrombus can still occur in cats of any age or breed, although it is more seen in cats 8 years and older.
+Cardiogenic arterial thromboembolic manifests mostly in cats with advanced heart disease and is rarely seen in dogs.
+Although certain breeds like Ragdoll, Abyssinian, Persian, Maine, and Coon are more prone to the disease, saddle thrombus can still occur in cats of any age or breed, although it is more seen in cats eight years and older.

 Is Saddle Thrombosis Hereditary